Tuesday, February 7, 2017

 in Tampa, FL.

-Monika: Are you active in politics?
-Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you active in politics, and do you participate in any lobbying campaigns?
+Do you believe transgender women can make a difference in political advocacy?

 Melody: I have worked with Equality Florida to speak to state Republican congresspeople about a proposed bathroom bill in Florida.
 That bill has been tabled, so I guess I would have to say that yes, we can make a difference.

+Melody: Yes, very much so.
+I work at an LGBTQ nightclub, photograph at Girls in Wonderland events during Gay Days, and march with different organizations during Orlando Pride.
 I have also sung with Orlando Gay Chorus, including at a vigil held after the Pulse Nightclub attack here this past June, and helped with additional fundraising efforts after Pulse.
 I guess you could say my name is known around town in those circles.

 Melody: It has been difficult, but we need to be known and speak to those who would forget about us within our community.
 I am very out partly because I want to be able to do that.
 I write a transgender opinion column in the local LGBTQ newspaper called Watermark in order to bring awareness to our issues.
 Most of the time the problem comes down to ignorance instead of malice.